EliziumNet/Loopz/resources/docs/bulk-renamer.md

 | [Start](#parameter-ref.start)             | s     | Replace a regular expression match
 | [With](#parameter-ref.anchor)             | w     | Formatter used when performing *Move*

-Moves a match from it's current location in an item to a target location known as the Anchor.
+Moves a match from it's current location in an item to a target location known as the [*Anchor*](#parameter-ref.anchor).
 The anchor itself is a regular expression.
-All of the parameters with the exception of *With* are mutually exclusive (to see confirmation of this, the user can use the [Parameter Set Tools](#resources/docs/parameter-set-tools.md) in particular the command [Show-ParameterSetInfo (ships)](#resources/docs/parameter-set-tools.md/using.show-parameter-set-info), which reveal that there are indeed the unique parameters in their respective parameter sets).
+All of the parameters in this section,  with the exception of *With* are mutually exclusive (to see confirmation of this, the user can use the [Parameter Set Tools](#resources/docs/parameter-set-tools.md) in particular the command [Show-ParameterSetInfo (ships)](#resources/docs/parameter-set-tools.md/using.show-parameter-set-info), which reveals that they are indeed the unique parameters in their respective parameter sets).

 In the following walk-throughs, example invocations are preceded with a :heavy_minus_sign: to indicate a solution that has some scope for improvement.
 Subsequent to this will be further discussion on how to improve the command and those which are deemed satisfactory are marked with :heavy_plus_sign:.
+Sometimes, a command does not work in the desired way.
+These examples are highlighted by a :x:.

 ### :gem: Move to Anchor<a name="using.move-to-anchor"></a>